jeffreylanters/unity-entity-component-system/README.md

 }
 ```

-**Virtual On Update:** The controller consists of an OnUpdate virtual method.
-This method can be overwritten and will be invoked during the update cycle.
-This cycle will run once every frame, the controller's Update is invoked before the [system's](#Systems) and [service's](#Services) update cycles.
+**Virtual On Update:** The Controller consists of an OnUpdate virtual method.
+This method can be overwritten and will be invoked during the Update cycle.
+This cycle will run once every frame, the Controller's Update is invoked before the [System's](#systems) and [Service's](#services) update cycles.

 ```csharp
 public class MainController : Controller {